 DifferentiationCreating a unique identity in a crowded market for a brand, product or service.
 Measured with basic metrics such as revenue, market share and brand recognition.

-ReputationThe goal of establishing, maintaining or repairing a corporate, brand or product reputation measured with surveys, customer interviews or social media analytics.Maintaining or improving customer relationships to retain customers and cross-sell.
+ReputationThe goal of establishing, maintaining or repairing a corporate, brand or product reputation measured with surveys, customer interviews or social media analytics.customer relationships to retain customers and cross-sell.

 ClosingThe core goal of any sales team is to close sales.
-Measured with revenue and specific metrics such as quote-to-close ratio.An objective to establish or transform a business model.
+Measured with revenue and specific metrics such as quote-to-close ratio.business model.
 For example, a software company that would like to transition to a service model measured with monthly recurring revenue.